 This section of the website aims to give you some idea of curriculum coverage for each year group, as well as tell you more about how we teach some of the core elements in school - reading, writing and maths.

-What is happening in each year during the spring term 2017?
+What is happening in the autumn term of 2017?

 How do we teach your child to read?